-Chocolate Bar Drawing - Step 2
+Easy Chocolate Bar Drawing - Step 2

 2. Begin to outline the individual pieces of chocolate.
 Use straight lines to outline square or rectangle shapes.
 Extend diagonal lines past the corners, tracing the sides of the pieces.

-Chocolate Bar Drawing - Step 3
+Easy Chocolate Bar Drawing - Step 3

 3. Draw two more pieces of chocolate directly above the previous pieces.
 Again, use straight lines to sketch the square tops.
 Then, extend diagonal lines from the corners to complete the sides and give the chocolate a three-dimensional appearance.

-Chocolate Bar Drawing - Step 4
+Easy Chocolate Bar Drawing - Step 4

 4. Use straight and curved lines to outline the top of a final chocolate piece.
 Use straight and curved lines to give a three-dimensional texture to the broken edges.

-Chocolate Bar Drawing - Step 5
+Easy Chocolate Bar Drawing - Step 5

 5. Complete the top and sides of the last piece of chocolate using straight lines.
 Then, draw a long wavy line across the top of the chocolate bar, from one side to the other.
 This forms the edge of the wrapper.
 Use straight lines to enclose another piece of chocolate partially visible beneath the wrapper.

-Chocolate Bar Drawing - Step 6
+Easy Chocolate Bar Drawing - Step 6

 6. Use straight lines to outline the tops and diagonal corners of two more pieces of chocolate partially visible within the wrapper.
 Then, extend curved lines from the second row of chocolate and just above the center of the wrapper.
 Allow them to meet at a point.

-Chocolate Bar Drawing - Step 7
+Easy Chocolate Bar Drawing - Step 7

 7. Draw more curved lines connected to the previous.
 Allow them to meet at jagged points, forming the torn edges of the candy wrapper.
 Allow the last small line to connect to the side of the chocolate.
 Then, use straight lines to begin sketching the rectangular shape of the still-wrapped end of the chocolate bar.

-Chocolate Bar Drawing - Step 8
+Add More Details to Your Chocolate Bar Picture - Step 8

 8. Use straight lines to finish outlining the top of the candy bar.
 Draw curved lines and ovals to decorate the wrapper.

-Chocolate Bar Drawing - Step 9
+Complete the Outline of Your Chocolate Bar Drawing - Step 9

 9. Using straight lines draw a separate piece of chocolate next to the chocolate bar.

-Complete Chocolate Bar Drawing
+Color Your Chocolate Bar Drawing

 Color your cartoon chocolate bar and its wrapper.
 Most chocolate is brown in color - the darker the chocolate, the richer the taste.
 White chocolate and special flavors of chocolate are also available.
 For example, in Japan, matcha green tea flavored chocolate bars are light green in color, and sakura cherry blossom flavored chocolates are pink.